B.A University of Wisconsin, Madison (Sociology)

 (office: 2125 Dwinelle)

 Frank Smith received his B.A. in Sociology (honors) from the University of Wisconsin-Madison and his MLS from Simmons College.
-He has been speaking, reading and writing Khmer for 29 years.
-Frank taught Khmer at the Southeast Asian Studies Summer Institute (SEASSI) numerous times (1990, 1993, 1996-97, 2000-2016).
+He has been speaking, reading and writing Khmer for 30 years.
+Frank taught (and coordinated) Khmer at the Southeast Asian Studies Summer Institute (SEASSI) numerous times (1990, 1993, 1996-97, 2000-2016).

 He has written textbooks and other teaching materials for Beginning and Intermediate/Advanced Khmer as well as Beginning and Intermediate/Advanced Lao language.
 In addition to Central (standard) Khmer, Frank speaks Lao, Thai and Northern (Surin) Khmer and reads and writes Lao and Thai.
 In addition to his experience teaching Khmer language, Frank has taught English as a Second Language, trained teachers of Khmer and other Southeast Asian languages, and conducted ethnographic research on topics such as Khmer peasant interpretations of the Khmer Rouge and the in-group culture of Thai sex workers.

 Frank also produced a monthly video podcast in Khmer from 2006-2011, Extreme Khmer.
 Frank teaches Beginning, Intermediate and Advanced Khmer at UC-Berkeley, since 2008.
-Frank is currently President of the Council of Teachers of Southeast Asian Languages (COTSEAL), 2014-2017.
+Frank was President of the Council of Teachers of Southeast Asian Languages (COTSEAL) from 2014-2017.